Darijana Filipović

-Darijana Filipović (née Katić; born 26 January 1987) is a Bosnian Croat politician.
-She is currently a member of the House of Representatives of Bosnia and Herzegovina since the 2018 election as a member of the Croatian Democratic Union of Bosnia and Herzegovina (HDZ BiH).
-She was reelected at the 2022 election.
+Darijana Filipović (née Katić; born 26 January 1987) is a Bosnian Croat politician serving as member of the national House of Representatives since 2018.
+Having previously been a member of the Federal House of Representatives from 2014 to 2018, she is the current vice-president of the Croatian Democratic Union (HDZ BiH).

-Previously, she was a member of the House of Representatives of the Federation of Bosnia and Herzegovina from 2014 to 2018.
+She is the HDZ BiH's candidate for the Croat member of the Presidency of Bosnia and Herzegovina in the 2026 general election.

-Biography
+Early life and education

-Darijana Katić was born in Mostar and grew up in Stolac, where she finished the gymnasium.
+Filipović was born on 26 January 1987 in Mostar and grew up in Stolac, where she finished gymnasium.
 She graduated at the Faculty of Economics, University of Mostar in 2011.

+Career

-Until 2014, she was the Secretary General of the HDZ BiH Cantonal Committee of the Herzegovina-Neretva Canton and is one of the vice-presidents of the HDZ BiH party.
+A member of the Croatian Democratic Union (HDZ BiH) since 2011, Filipović was the secretary general of the HDZ BiH Cantonal Committee of the Herzegovina-Neretva Canton until 2014, and is currently one of the party's vice-presidents.

-At the 2014 election she was elected a member of the House of Representatives of the Federation of Bosnia and Herzegovina.
-She was elected a member of the House of Representatives of Bosnia and Herzegovina at the 2018 election for the 2nd Electoral Unit of the FBiH.
-She was reelected at the 2022 election.
+In the 2014 general election, she was elected to the Federal House of Representatives.
+She was then elected to the national House of Representatives in the 2018 general election for the 2nd Electoral Unit of the FBiH.
+She was re-elected to office in the 2022 general election, obtaining over 20,000 votes.

+In April 2026, the HDZ BiH announced Filipović's candidacy for the Presidency of Bosnia and Herzegovina in the October 2026 general election, as a Croat member of the presidency.

+Personal life

+Filipović is married.
+Her twin sister, Andrijana Katić, is also a member of the HDZ BiH and currently serves as the Federal Minister of Traffic and Communication.
+Their cousin is professional footballer Nikola Katić.